BaoAdrian/rebrandly-bot/README.md

    - In the **Environment Variables** section, add two key-value pairs for the above variables
    - Save any changes made to the Function configuration

+NOTE: If you wish to extend the `timeout` timeframe, modify the **Basic Settings** `Timeout` parameter to whatever value you see reasonable for your usecase

 Now the secondary lambda function is setup and ready to go!
 Assuming everything is connected as it should be, you can now invite your SlackApp to any channel and interact with it using the [supported commands](#supported-commands) below!